chef/chef-web-docs/chef_master/source/compliance.rst

 .. end_tag

-.. note:: To learn more about how to integrate Chef Compliance with the Chef server, `read this topic <https://docs.chef.io/integrate_compliance_chef_server.html>`__.
+.. note:: To learn more about how to integrate Chef Compliance with the Chef server, :doc:`read this topic </integrate_compliance_chef_server>`.

 InSpec
 =====================================================